sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/ARRAYS.md

 ### Using job arrays to create a parameter sweep

-Modify the array job script to create a parameter sweep over the `-b | --bytes` size variable using non-consecutive array indicies and the `SLURM_ARRAY_TASK_ID` environment variable.
+Modify the array job script to create a parameter sweep over the `-b | --bytes` size variable using non-consecutive array index values and the `SLURM_ARRAY_TASK_ID` environment variable.

 ```
 #SBATCH --array=2,4,8